 The overall objective is always to have a consistent cash flow from month to month.
 The biggest enemy of any business is unpredictability.

 How to work out your outstanding claims and denials?

 Knowing why claims are not paid is the first step.
 Here are some of the most common reasons why claims may be unpaid/rejected/denied.

 - Wrong information: Get the correct information from the insured patient.
 People sometimes forget that Billing really starts at the Front desk.
 Diligence in recording the correct patient demographics and verifying the insurance for every patient at every visit is the most critical task that a practice should do.

-- Insurance Eligibility and Insurance coordination of benefits: Know which insurance is primary and how much the secondary insurance will pay, as per coordination of benefits.
-Front desk must ask patients and verify the details.
+- Insurance Eligibility and Insurance Coordination of Benefits: Know which insurance is primary and how much the secondary insurance will pay, as per coordination of benefits.
+The front desk must ask patients and verify the details.
 Billers must know this before filing a claim.

-- Claim was submitted to the wrong insurance company: Expedient follow up can correct this error.
+- The claim was submitted to the wrong insurance company: Expedient follow-up can correct this error.

 Following up Process-Back to Basics

-If a practice has in-house biller, make sure that person is dedicated and the task of follow up is the most important – which takes precedence over any other task.
+If a practice has an in-house biller, make sure that person is dedicated and the task of follow-up is the most important – which takes precedence over any other task.